 - Light citrus enters midway

-- Ash held solid till just after the midway point
+- Ash held solid till just after the midway point along a slightly wavy burn line

 - Creamy Butter notes enter near the end of the second third